SiruiWang0731/SiruiWang.github.io/_teaching/2025-seminar-ta-3.md

 location: "Munich, Germany"
 ---

-Supervised a remote sensing seminar focused on a survey of generative models and their applications in geospatial data analysis.
+Co-supervised a remote sensing seminar focused on a survey of generative models and their applications in geospatial data analysis.

-#Heading 1
-#======

-#Guided students in reviewing literature on generative models, including diffusion models and foundation models.

-#Heading 2
-#======

-#Provided feedback on research structure, critical analysis, and scientific writing.

-%Heading 3
-%======

-%Supported seminar presentations and discussions on generative AI in remote sensing.